'Salem's Lot: Plot

 Ben Mears, a writer, has returned to Jerusalem's Lot, Maine, after 25 years to try to write his next novel.
-He quickly becomes friends with high school teacher Matt Burke and starts a romantic relationship with Susan Norton, a young college graduate with ambitions of leaving town.
-Ben returned to "the Lot" to write a book about the long-abandoned Marsten House, where he had a bad childhood experience when he saw a hanging ghost.
-He learns that the house—the former home of Depression-era hitman Hubert "Hubie" Marsten—has been purchased by Kurt Barlow, ostensibly an Austrian immigrant who has arrived in the Lot to open an antique furniture store.
-Barlow is supposedly on an extended buying trip; only his business partner, Richard Straker, is publicly seen.
-The truth, however, is that Barlow is an ancient vampire, and Straker is his human familiar.
+He quickly becomes friends with high school teacher Matt Burke and starts a romantic relationship with Susan Norton, a young college graduate who has ambitions to leave town.
+Ben has returned to "the Lot" to write a book about the long-abandoned Marsten House, where he had a bad childhood experience when he saw a hanging ghost.
+He learns that the house—the former home of Depression-era hitman Hubert "Hubie" Marsten—has been purchased by Kurt Barlow, ostensibly an Austrian immigrant who has arrived in the Lot to open an antique-furniture store.
+Barlow is supposedly on an extended buying trip; only his business partner, Richard Straker, is seen in public.
+The truth, however, is that Barlow is an ancient vampire and Straker is his human familiar.

 The duo's arrival coincides with the disappearance of a young boy, Ralphie Glick, and the death of his 12-year-old brother, Danny, who becomes the town's first vampire turned by Barlow.
-Barlow also turns town dump custodian Dud Rogers and telephone repairman Corey Bryant.
-Danny turns other locals into vampires, including the graveyard digger, Mike Ryerson, a newborn baby, Randy McDougall, a man named Jack Griffen, and Danny's mother, Marjorie.
+Barlow also turns town-dump custodian Dud Rogers and telephone repairman Corey Bryant.
+Danny turns other locals into vampires, including the grave digger, Mike Ryerson, a newborn baby, Randy McDougall, a man named Jack Griffen, and Danny's mother, Marjorie.
 Danny fails to turn his classmate Mark Petrie, who resists him by holding a plastic cross in Danny's face.
 To fight the spread of the new vampires, Ben and Susan are joined by Matt Burke and his doctor, Jimmy Cody, along with Mark and the local priest, Father Callahan.
 Susan is captured by Barlow, who turns her.
 She is eventually staked through the heart by Ben.